oguayasa/CrypticityAndVisualSearch-Pt1/README.md

 Correlate target features with stimuli properties and performance
 =================================================================

 In visual search studies it is important to check for possible biases that may be affecting your results.
 A big one to look for is called the central bias, where stimuli towards the center of a screen tend to be more readily located.
 The median results, Wilcoxon reuslts, and boxplot of target distance from center (Fig 6) show that there are not significant differences in target distance across groups.
 But, this doesn't disprove a center bias, it just says that the target positions across groups were equivalent.
-To really check to see if there was a central bias, we need to look at the relationship between target positions and the likelihood that it was found, and position and total search time.
+To really check to see if there was a central bias, we need to look at the relationships between: 1) target position and the likelihood the target was found, and 2) target position and search time spent on the target.

-In addition, the above results suggest that there is a realtionship between likehood of being found and search time.
-So, let's determine if either central bias or this possible relationship exist in our data.
+In addition to determining if a central bias is present in our data, as mentioned before the above resutls suggest that there is a realtionship between a target's likehood of being found and the time it took to find it.
+Let determine if any of these relationships actually exist in our data.
 To do this, we are going to use a non-parametric correlation analysis with Spearman's *ρ*.

 Spearman's correlation analysis
 -------------------------------